scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

 exhaust from hitting the ground and further minimise risk of fire.

-The rocket will be launched at an angle no greater than 30 degrees to the vertical to ensure the rocket lands within close proximity to the launch pad.
-Once all participants have approved of the launch arrangmenets, Andre Geldenhuis will activate the launch sequence.
+The rocket will be launched at an angle no greater than 30 degrees to the vertical to ensure the rocket lands close to the launch pad.
+Once all participants have approved of the launch arrangements, Andre Geldenhuis will activate the launch sequence.

-In keeping with NZRA Safety Code, software will implement a 10 second countdown timer.
+In keeping with NZRA Safety Code, software will implement a 10-second countdown timer.
 Once started, this timer can be cancelled remotely at the request of any team member.
-This will ensure all particapants are notified and prepared for launch.
-In the event of a misfire, safety interlocks will be put back in place and the team will remain on standby for a full minute before approaching the rocket.
+This will ensure all participants are notified and prepared for launch.
+In the event of a misfire, safety interlocks will be put back in place, and the team will remain on standby for a full minute before approaching the rocket.

 ### 2.6 Unforeseen Events
 #### 2.6.1 Members of the Public
-Due to the launch occuring on public premises, members of the public may approach team members or otherwise pose a safety threat.
+Due to the launch occurring on public premises, members of the public may approach team members or otherwise pose a safety threat.
 In any such event, the individual will be referred to Andre.
-Any complaints or enquireies that cannot be handled onsight will be passed on to Aaron Chen.
+Any complaints or enquiries that cannot be handled on site will be passed on to Aaron Chen.

 #### 2.6.2 Faulty Components
-If a component of the rocket is found to be faulty prior to launch, Andre will remove the motor and the team will attempt to fix the component.
+If a component of the rocket is found to be faulty prior to launch, Andre will remove the motor, and the team will attempt to fix the component.
 Otherwise, if any issues are identified with the motors Andre will, after waiting a minute, approach the rocket and inspect the motor to determine whether it is safe before permitting any team members to approach.